martenframework/marten/docs/versioned_docs/version-0.1/getting-started/installation.md

 * [MySQL Installation Guide](https://dev.mysql.com/doc/refman/8.0/en/installing.html)
 * [SQLite Installation Guide](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm)

+Each database requires the use of a dedicated shard (package of Crystal code).
+You don't have to install any of these right now if you are just starting with the framework or if you are planning to follow the [tutorial](./tutorial), but you may have to add one of the following entries to your project's `shard.yml` file later:

+* [crystal-pg](https://github.com/will/crystal-pg) (needed when using PostgreSQL databases)
+* [crystal-mysql](https://github.com/crystal-lang/crystal-mysql) (needed when using MySQL databases)
+* [crystal-sqlite3](https://github.com/crystal-lang/crystal-sqlite3) (needed when using SQLite3 databases)

 ## Install Marten

 The next step is to install the Marten CLI.
 This tool will let you easily generate new Marten projects or applications.